 Telecommunications (voice and data) circuits, which must be reliable and secure, should be tested regularly and/or monitored online, with special attention given to emergency channels.
-The communication channels that are in this category are listed in M-01: Control Center and Data Exchange Requirements, Section 2.4.

 3.2.3 Facilities Requirements

 The MOC facility considerations include the physical space housing operations staff and, if appropriate, a computer room, communications room, and power supply area.
 The specific implementation of control center facilities considerations should be appropriate for the nature of the computer systems and communications equipment installed.
 The following list summarizes the facilities requirements for a generation owner.